krmarshall/Fainne-Mor/docs/01-rules/02-weapons.md

 ### Melee Weapons

 #### Shortsword
+Rapier being the only d8 finesse weapon is boring.
 - Damage increased from 1d6 to 1d8 piercing.

 ### Ranged Weapons

 #### Net
+Nets are balanced to be useless at all times, these changes shouldn't make nets insane, but at least be a potential option in T1/maybe T2 of play.
 - Thrown range increased from 5/15 to 10/20.
 - Special rules reworked, read below.
 (Increased size limit, changed breakout saving throw, nets don't break, can multi attack)
 - A Huge or smaller creature hit by a net is restrained until it is freed.
 A net has no effect on creatures that are form less, or creatures that are Gargantuan.
 A creature can use its action to make a Strength check of DC 8 + your proficiency, freeing itself or another creature within its reach on a success.
 Dealing 5 slashing damage to the net (AC 10) also frees the creature without harming it, ending the effect.
 When you use an action, bonus action, or reaction to attack with a net, if you’re able to make multiple attacks with that Attack, this Attack replaces one of them.